mateus-sartorio/ssh-honeypot/README.md

 The above command should create a file on the root directory of the cloned repository called `wordlist.txt`.
 A reference for how this file should be can be found inside the `reference-medusa-files` folder.

-Before we can proceed to use medusa, we have yet to create a file containing all possible usernames that we want to try to bruteforce.
+Before we can proceed to use medusa, we have yet to create a file containing all possible usernames that we want to try to brute force.
 You can find a template file with some possible usernames in `reference-medusa-files/username.txt`.
 Feel free to use other usernames, according to how you configured `userdb.txt` inside `etc` configuration directory.

 We can then user medusa to try and find the password for some of the users with brute force.
 You should pass the `ip` of the machine that hosts the ssh session (`127.0.0.1` or `localhost`, since it is running on your machine), the usernames file, the possible passwords list, the protocol (`ssh`) and the port (`2222` is the default for cowrie).